2020 finally ending, but New Year’s revelries muted by virus

 CANBERRA, Australia (AP) — This New Year’s Eve is being celebrated like no other, with pandemic restrictions limiting crowds and many people bidding farewell to a year they’d prefer to forget.

-Australia will be among the first nations to ring in 2021 because of its proximity to the International Date Line.
-It is a grim end to the year for New South Wales and Victoria, the country’s two most populous states, which are battling to curb new COVID-19 outbreaks.
+Australia was among the first nations to ring in 2021 because of its proximity to the International Date Line.
+It was a grim end to the year for New South Wales and Victoria, the country’s two most populous states, which are battling new COVID-19 outbreaks.

-In past years 1 million people crowded Sydney’s harbor to watch fireworks that center on the Sydney Harbor Bridge, but most will be watching on television as authorities urge residents to stay home.
+In past years 1 million people crowded Sydney’s harbor to watch fireworks that center on the Sydney Harbor Bridge, but most watched on television as authorities urged residents to stay home.

-Locations on the harbor are fenced off, popular parks closed and famous night spots eerily deserted.
-A 9 p.m. fireworks display was scrapped but there will be a seven-minute pyrotechnics show at midnight.
+Locations on the harbor were fenced off, popular parks closed and famous night spots eerily deserted.
+A heavy police presence populated the otherwise quiet site, which resembled a ghost town.
+A 9 p.m. fireworks display was scrapped but a seven-minute pyrotechnics show at midnight brought momentary cheer as fireworks spectacularly lit up the iconic Harbor Bridge and its surroundings.

-People are only allowed in downtown Sydney if they have a restaurant reservation or are one of five guests of an inner-city resident.
-People won’t be allowed in the city center without a permit.
+People were only allowed in downtown Sydney if they had a restaurant reservation or were one of five guests of an inner-city resident.
+People weren’t allowed in the city center without a permit.

 Some harborside restaurants were charging up to 1,690 Australian dollars ($1,294) for a seat, Sydney’s The Daily Telegraph newspaper reported Wednesday.